 This should be in the form of a specific location, such as a folder on your computer or phone, or a separate hard drive.
 Make sure you keep this up to date and get into the habit of regularly updating.
 This way when you need to find an image, you’ll know exactly where it is.

 You can also apply this to physical photo storage.
-Put all your printed photos in one place in labelled folders, or similar, and keep external storage devices such as memory cards with the rest of your camera equipment, so they are always on hand!
+Put all your printed photos in one place in labelled folders.
+And keep external storage devices, such as memory cards, with the rest of your camera equipment.
+They will always be on hand!

 2 Keep an easy-to-follow filing system